jaanek/ideas/myring.md

 App on phone has access to your existing and future contacts.

 What problem it solves?
-Helps to connect you with your ring of professionals/counsils to solve your everyday work/entrepreneurship issues and lets pay them for their professional time.
+Helps to connect you with your ring of professionals/counsils (or extend your ring) to solve your everyday work/entrepreneurship issues and lets pay them for their professional time.
 Me can search for a help and pay for a person's time with a Crypto (in Lumens or in other assets/tokens).
-It's having a consultant lists to meet them physically in certain regions or over the phone and pay with crypto for their time.

 Use case 1: Ordinary working day (or in foreign country) and an issue pops up.
 Me opening the app, submitting a search for "legal issue", "web design", etc.